sarah-is-coding/Handwritten-Digit-Recognizer/README.md

 [![Watch the video](https://i.imgur.com/zTjsQO8.png)](https://youtu.be/WN_lL2pSHnw)

-Handwrite any digit 1-9 using this GUI and a CNN model will display it's prediction of which digit you drew.
+Handwrite any digit 1-9 using this GUI and this CNN model will predict which digit you drew.

 # For Newbs: